Market access update

 Written by Jeff Weisel

-The new model of access strategy should build around four key pillars, says Jeff Weisel, Senior Advisor Asia-Pacific.
+The new model of access strategy should build around four key pillars, says Jeff Weisel, Managing Director, APAC.
 In this update, Jeff explores why the shifting currents of global healthcare are dictating a new approach to market access.

 Just over three years ago, I published an article on “Rethinking Access” in which I set out some perspectives on how the changes under way in the biopharmaceutical industry would impact the way that companies addressed market access going forward.